deadlyvipers/dojo_rules/introduction.md

-Introduction to Mastering Github Course
+Introduction to Mastering Github Course.
+Ruby path is my favorite at CodeSchool!